 One of Nozomi's three core values is blessing.
 We have been blessed, and therefore want to bless others around the world in great need.
 Here is an excerpt from the Nozomi Project guiding principles:

 Profit made through Nozomi supports the Nozomi women staff, local people and projects of Tohoku, and/or is reinvested back into the organization.
 We also give some of our profit to organizations and/or individuals who are making a difference in bringing about hope and transformation to their communities.
-The North American Be One staff do not receive any money from the profits of Nozomi Project.
+Our North American Be One staff do not receive any money from the profits of Nozomi Project.

 - We are concerned about human trafficking, and have created a special way to make a difference!
 We are donating $2 of each purchase of our Nozomi "Holding Hope" Necklace, Earrings, and Holding Hope Matching Sets to fight human trafficking in Japan.
 Each year we have had the joy of donating to organizations making a difference in this country, including Zoe International and Lighthouse.
 We look forward to continual contribution to this important endeavor.